 So, let’s start with polycarbonate itself.
 According to the Oxford Dictionary, the definition of polycarbonate is “A synthetic resin in which the polymer units are linked through carbonate groups, including many moulding materials and films.”

 To put it simply, polycarbonates are strong, stiff, hard, tough, transparent engineering thermoplastics that are known for being moldable, durable and lightweight.
 This makes polycarbonate one of the most widely used engineering thermoplastics.

 It was first discovered in 1898, by a German scientist called Alfred Einhorn who was working at the University of Munich, however, it wasn’t commercialised until the 1950s and instead of being glass clear like it is now, it had a brownish tint up until 1970.

 According to a global forecast by marketsandmarkets.com the polycarbonate sheets market was valued at USD 1.61 Billion in 2017 and is projected to reach USD 2.11 Billion by 2023 at a compound annual growth rate of 4.5%.
-This is partly thanks to polycarbonate roofing becoming more popular, replacing glass, acrylic, and other similar materials thanks to its ease of installation, durability, the passage of safe light, excellent insulation, aesthetic appeal and the availability of different varieties.
+This is partly thanks to polycarbonate roofing becoming more popular, replacing glass, acrylic, and other similar materials thanks to its ease of installation, durability, the passage of safe light, excellent insulation, aesthetic appeal and availability of different varieties.

 How is polycarbonate made?

 According to British Plastics Federation (BPF), Polycarbonate is most commonly formed with the reaction of bisphenol A, which is produced through the condensation of phenol with acetone under acidic conditions, with carbonyl chloride in an interfacial process.
 The structural strength of polycarbonate products is due to the covalent bonds which exist between all these elements.
 Polycarbonate falls into the polyester family of plastics.

 Through extrusion, polycarbonates can be formed into different profiles with uniform cross-section or continuous length.
 Such products can be used for roofing applications.
-In most cases, this process can be categorised as solid sheet, multiwall sheet and profile extrusion.
+In most cases, this process can be categorised as a solid sheet, multiwall sheet and profile extrusion.